BryceP-44/Wave-Equation-Tkinter/README.md

 # Wave-Equation-Tkinter
 You can demo any of these uploaded files as they are.
-From a bouncing point mass to a driven vibrating string.
+From a bouncing 0 dimensional point to a driven vibrating string.
+Differential equations are actually extremely easy to solve with a computer.
 Uses the built in python GUI toolkit for graphics.
 I recently made a custom 3D graphics formula, so I will be making a 2D wave sheet and a 3D vibrating block soon.